stenhousestuart/dirty_data_codeclan_project/candy/README.md

     This process also flagged to country values which contained 2 country names "not the usa or canada" and "i pretend to be from canada but i am really from the united states".
 Because of problems encountered in later cleaning stages which I believe these may have been contributing to and because these were only associated to 1 response each, I decided to update these to blank to be updated to NA when not matched on the country list.

 -   **7.5 / States In the USA Entered As Country:**\
     When reviewing the `country` data at this stage I noticed that some states in the USA looked to have provided as the country.
 To decide an appropriate approach to these, I looked at how many times this had occurred.
 I found that 5 US states had been entered as the `country` ('alaska', 'new jersey', 'new york', 'north carolina' and 'california') and that each had been used only once.
 With this in mind, I decided that due to only being related to 5 responses, leaving these to update to NA when they failed to match against the country list would not adversely impact the analysis.
-The code used for checking for US State data has been left for reference in the cleaning script, but has been commented out as it is not required for cleaning.

 -   **7.6 / Update UK Countries:**\
     As one of the analysis questions asks about UK values, the decision was made to group England, Scotland, Wales and Northern Ireland entries under UK.
 A number of respondents had also entered a version of the UK for their `country` and this also informed my decision.
 When reviewing the data, excluding those already specified as "United Kingdom", 4 entries that would fall in the category of the United Kingdom were identified ("united kindom", "scotland", "endland", "england" and "uk") which were linked to 1, 5, 1, 5 and 30 responses in turn.
 I therefor decided to recode values used 5 or more times, which would result in only 2 responses having their `country` value updated to NA when they failed to match the country list.

 -   **7.7 / Country Language Variations:**\
     When reviewing the data I noticed that some `country` names was not in English and I intended to match against an English language country list.
 These were "españa" and "brasil".
 Both were linked to only one response and in-line with other steps when cleaning the country data, I decided that leaving this to update to NA when they did not match to the country list would not adversely impact the analysis.
-However, to demonstrate how these could be recoded, the code for this has been included in the cleaning script and commented out.
-The code used for checking the usages of each variation has also been included but commented out as it is not required for cleaning.

 -   **7.8 / Prefix Variations:**\
     In two cases I encountered problems with the prefix "the" creating separate `country` values for both "the netherlands" and "the united states of america".
 Because of problems encountered in later cleaning stages which I believe these may have been contributing to, these were both recoded to remove the prefix.